wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

      - ``command`` executes from the root of the code directory defined above.
      - This is typically the command, example: ``python train.py`` or ``Rscript train.R`` and can include as many arguments as you desire.

-- ``environment`` is a definition or reference of the docker image virtual environment you want to run your job in.
+``environment`` is a definition or reference of the docker image virtual environment you want to run your job in.

 ..

      - ``azureml:`` is a special moniker used to refer to an existing entity within the workspace.
      - ``azureml:AzureML-Minimal:1`` is expecting that version 1 of an environment called AzureML-Minimal exists in the current workspace.

-- ``compute`` is the definition of where you want to run your job
+``compute`` is the definition of where you want to run your job

 ..

     - ``azureml:testCompute`` refers to a compute cluster called 'testCompute' in the current workspace.
     - You can override the compute (or any parameter) by using ``--set compute.target=azureml:cpu-cluster

+``inputs`` is used to define data you want mounted or downloaded into your job.

+    - ``data`` is the reference pointer to the dataset you want to use
+    - ``mode`` indicates how you want the data made available in the job.
+Mount and Download are the two supported options.

 Real training examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here's an example that runs some **Python code.**
+Here's an example that runs  **Python code.**

 .. code-block:: bash